Sienci-Labs/Resources/superlongboard/slb-firmware-flashing.md

    sudo udevadm trigger
    ```

-1. Finally, unplug and replug your SLB then check the device permissions have been set correctly (the exact path may vary according to your system):
+1. Finally, unplug and re-plug your SLB then check the device permissions have been set correctly (the exact path may vary according to your system):

    ```bash
    ls -l /dev/bus/usb/001/002